 My biggest concern these days is making sure I’m making food that is real.
 “Real Food” has become sort of the catch phrase these days for healthy eating, and I’m on the bandwagon!
 Sixty years ago people would have been totally confused by this term, back then it was just “food”.
 But we humans in our never ending quest for innovation (and bigger profits) have made the term “real food” a necessary part of the food conversation.

-Bottom line, this is a judge free blog…I’m not into scolding people, if some of these recipes inspire you to cook at home instead of hitting the drive through then I think that’s great…not that there’s anything wrong with that…cue Seinfeld theme song.
+Bottom line, this is a judge free blog…I’m not into scolding people (unless you’re texting and driving).
+If some of these recipes inspire you to cook at home instead of hitting the drive through then I think that’s great, not that there’s anything wrong with the occasional drive through dinner…McDonald’s fries are freaking good.

 The Good Cooker